 You should come here because Nebelhöhle is considered one of southern Germany’s oldest and most beautiful show caves.
 It contains impressive stalactites and objects that date back Pleistocene period.

 Based on the comments I read in Google Maps, Nebelhohle can be hiked from nearby towns such as Lichtenstein.
-Still, surely it’s going to take a while (approximately 1-hour hiking).
+Still, it will undoubtedly take a while (approximately 1-hour hiking).
 Fair enough when you have plenty of time.
 Some came here using bicycles, however.

 Public transportation routes to Nebelhohle are available: